-Within 30 days after ratification, the parties will convene their current Joint Classification Committee to review the compensation of CSSEA occupations similar to occupations under the Community Health collective agreement and CSSEA paraprofessional occupations similar to occupations under other Health Sector collective agreements.
+Within 30 days after ratification, the parties will convene their current Joint Classification Technical Committee (the Committee) to review the compensation of CSSEA occupations similar to occupations under the Community and Facilities Health collective agreement and CSSEA paraprofessional occupations similar to occupations under other Health Sector collective agreements.
 The review will be for the purpose of updating the JJEP and improving upon comparability with the Health Sector, while maintaining the integrity of the JJEP classification system.
-The compensation review will primarily focus on wage rates but may include: